danielefriolo/ledgerMPC/README.md

 ### Dummy Blockchain

-We included the file `png.cfg` as an example.
+We included the file `pgn.cfg` as an example.
 In this file is sufficient to write two rows with the following data
 * Host IP
 * Port used to communicate with the server